 The Premier is the better card if you don’t value (or already have) luxury perks.
 Those who also want to save money on annual fees will also do better with the Premier.

 Chase’s mid-tier card earns 2x Ultimate Rewards (UR) points on Dining and Travel purchases.
-The Sapphire Preferred has a $95 annual fee (waived the first year).
+The Sapphire Preferred has a $95 annual fee (NOT waived the first year).

 Chase has a more well-rounded set of travel partners than Citi.
-Domestic travelers and hotel lovers can benefit from having this card given the partners.
+Domestic travelers and hotel lovers will benefit more given Chase’s partners.
 But international travelers might like the Citi card more.

 This mid-tier card from Amex is great for those who spend heavily in groceries and at the pump stateside.
 Like the Premier, this card has a $95 annual fee, but its NOT waived the first year.